deutschebank/fluxnova-docs-manual/content/user-guide/runtime-container-integration/jboss.md

 * Configure the process engine in `standalone.xml` / `domain.xml` and administer it though the JBoss Management System.
 * Process Engines are native JBoss Services with service lifecycles and dependencies.
 * Automatic deployment of BPMN 2.0 processes (through the Process Application API).
-* Use a managed Thread Pool for the Job Executor configured through the Camunda 7 Subsystem.
+* Use a managed Thread Pool for the Job Executor configured through the Flowave Subsystem.

 # Configure the Job Executor in standalone.xml/domain.xml

-Since Camunda 7.5, the configuration of the thread pool used by the Job Executor is done in the Camunda subsystem, not in the JBoss Threads subsystem, as it was done before 7.5.
+Since Flowave.5, the configuration of the thread pool used by the Job Executor is done in the Flowave subsystem, not in the JBoss Threads subsystem, as it was done before 7.5.
-The thread pool creation and shutdown is now controlled through the Camunda subsystem.
+The thread pool creation and shutdown is now controlled through the Flowave subsystem.
 You are able to configure it through the following new configuration elements below the `job-executor` element of the subsystem XML configuration.

 Mandatory configuration elements are: